 We live in such a time that it is difficult to meet a person who doesn’t have access to the network.
-But they really exist.
+But they exist.
 48% of the world’s population (approximately 3.6 billion people) live without the Internet.
 Most of them are from the least developed countries and don’t know the benefits of the World Wide Web.

 Well, the World Mobile project is trying to handle this through blockchain and the sharing economy.
 The project is based on a WMT token.
 How does it work?
 Let’s figure it out together.

 World Mobile Token Tokenomics Unboxed

 Of the huge number of people cut off from the Internet, 78% are residents of the African continent.
 It’s this audience that the project is trying to take out of the darkness in the first place.
 The business model of World Mobile is transparent: through the use of renewable solar energy and unlicensed spectrum, the project seeks to reduce capital costs by sharing them with users around the world.
 By providing local business owners with reasonably priced network nodes and implementing blockchain-based digital identities, the company increases the economic independence, digital access, blockchain adoption, and internet connection of the African continent.